 Structure & Audience size

 Google ads can be shown across a wide variety of placements, that, if combined, can let you cover up to 90% of all Internet users.
-They can be divided into 2 large groups:
+Google placements can be divided into 2 large groups:

-- Google Search, which includes Sponsored search results and Shopping unit.
+- Google Search, which includes Sponsored search (also referred to as paid search) results and Shopping unit.

 - Google Display Network, which is, essentially, ad placement on variety of websites, including Gmail, YouTube, and mobile apps.

-Facebook has integrated ad placements across many popular products, such as:
+Facebook ad placements aracross many popular products, such as:

 - Facebook itself (desktop version and the mobile app).